flowr-analysis/flowr/wiki/Core.md

     </details>

 Essentially, these processors should use the dataflow information from their children combined with their own semantics to produce a new dataflow information to pass upwards in the fold.
-The <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/info.ts#L226"><code><span title="The dataflow information is one of the fundamental structures we have in the dataflow analysis.
+The <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/info.ts#L224"><code><span title="The dataflow information is one of the fundamental structures we have in the dataflow analysis.
 It is continuously updated during the dataflow analysis and holds its current state for the respective subtree processed.
 Each processor during the dataflow analysis may use the information from its children to produce a new state of the dataflow information.
 You may initialize a new dataflow informatio...">DataflowInformation</span></code></a> contains:

-* the <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/graph/graph.ts#L285"><code><span title="The dataflow graph holds the dataflow information found within the given AST.
-We differentiate the directed edges in EdgeType and the vertices indicated by DataflowGraphVertexArgument .
-The helper object associated with the DFG is Dataflow .
-The vertices of the graph are organized in a hierarchical fashion, with a function-definition node containing the node ids of its subgraph.
-However, all *edge...">DataflowGraph</span></code></a> of the current subtree
+* the <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/graph/graph.ts#L191"><code><span title="The dataflow graph holds the dataflow information found within the given AST: directed edges ( EdgeType ) are hoisted into a flat adjacency list, while vertices ( DataflowGraphVertexArgument ) nest hierarchically (a function-definition vertex contains its subgraph's node ids).
+After analysis every edge endpoint must be a vertex, though not yet during construction.
+All methods return the modified g...">DataflowGraph</span></code></a> of the current subtree
-* the currently active <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/environments/environment.ts#L685"><code><span title="An environment describes a ( scoped ) mapping of names to their definitions ( BuiltIns ).
-The BuiltInEnvironment holds R's built-in functions and constants; during serialization use builtInEnvJsonReplacer to avoid inlining it.">REnvironmentInformation</span></code></a> as an abstraction of all active definitions linking to potential definition locations (see [Advanced R::Environments](https://adv-r.hadley.nz/environments.html))
+* the currently active <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/environments/environment.ts#L636"><code><span title="A ( scoped ) mapping of names to their definitions ( BuiltIns ).
+The BuiltInEnvironment holds R's built-in functions and constants; use builtInEnvJsonReplacer during serialization to avoid inlining it.">REnvironmentInformation</span></code></a> as an abstraction of all active definitions linking to potential definition locations (see [Advanced R::Environments](https://adv-r.hadley.nz/environments.html))
-* control flow information in <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/info.ts#L189"><code><span title="The control flow information for the current DataflowInformation.">DataflowCfgInformation</span></code></a> which is used to enrich the dataflow information with control flow information
+* control flow information in <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/info.ts#L187"><code><span title="The control flow information for the current DataflowInformation.">DataflowCfgInformation</span></code></a> which is used to enrich the dataflow information with control flow information
 * sets of currently ingoing (read), outgoing (write), and unknown <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/environments/identifier.ts#L469"><code><span title="An identifier reference points to a variable like a in b <- a.
 Without any surrounding code, a will produce the identifier reference a.
 Similarly, b will create a reference (although it will be an identifier definition which adds even more information).
 In general, references are merely pointers (with meta-information) to a vertex in the dataflow graph .
 In the context of the extractor, for exampl...">IdentifierReference</span></code></a>s.
-* and a set of <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/info.ts#L180"><code><span title="A reference removed from scope within the current subtree (e.g., via rm).
+* and a set of <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/info.ts#L178"><code><span title="A reference removed from scope within the current subtree (e.g., via rm).
 Like out references, kills bubble up so the enclosing scope can apply the removal at the right location.">KillReference</span></code></a>s which tracks variables that go out of scope within the current subtree (e.g., due to `rm`).
 Just like the reference sets above, kills are carried upwards in the fold so that the enclosing scope (expression list, branch, loop, or function body) can apply the removal (via <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/environments/apply-kill.ts#L157"><code><span title="Applies the given kills to a copy of env. named kills remove (or, when conditional, weaken to maybe) a single definition; all kills clear the current frame; unknown kills weaken every in-scope definition to maybe.
 Returns env unchanged when there is nothing to apply.">applyKills</span></code></a>) at the correct location, even when the `rm` happens nested within a branch or block.
 This also covers clearing the whole environment with `rm(list=ls())` and conservatively handling removals whose target cannot be resolved statically.

 While all of them are essentially empty when processing an “uninteresting leaf”, handling a constant is slightly more interesting with <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/internal/process/process-value.ts#L14"><code><span title="Processes a value node in the AST for dataflow analysis.
 For example, literals like numbers.">processValue</span></code></a>: